nikinbaidar/Functional-Connectivity/README.md

 - File names beginning with an 'r' such as 'rc1' or 'rc2' are the DARTEL imported versions of the tissue class images which will be aligned together to create a template.

+## The files created in the Template creation

+- Template 0 through 6 were created
+- urc1 files were created for each subject.